76% of consumers think business should understand their expectations and needs.

 Yet how are you going to accomplish this task without setting up the right channels of communication?

-The truth of the matter is that your customers will have different preferences.
+The truth of the matter is that your customers will have different needs and preferences.
 From a customer segment that prefers talking through a screen to another that will want direct human interaction, it truly varies.

 However, that brings up the question of what channels of communication are on hand.
 In addition to whether they’re the right ones for you and your customers.